scalatron/scalatron.github.com/index.md

 <tr>
 <td>

-**The Scalatron Protocol**
+<span class='resourcetitle'>The Scalatron Protocol</span> <br>

+Read the <a href="http://github.com/scalatron/scalatron/raw/master/Scalatron/doc/pdf/Scalatron%20Protocol.pdf">Protocol</a>
-Read the [Protocol](https://github.com/scalatron/scalatron/raw/master/Scalatron/doc/pdf/Scalatron%20Protocol.pdf) spec to understand exactly how the game and your bot interact.
+spec to understand exactly how the game and your bot interact.

 </td>
 <td>

-**High Scores**
+<span class='resourcetitle'>Benchmark &amp; High Scores</span> <br>

-You can use the [Scalatron Benchmark](benchmark.html) to rate your bot and compare it to others' in the [high score list](benchmark.html).
+You can use the <a href="benchmark.html">Scalatron Benchmark</a> to rate your bot and compare it to others' in the high scores.

 </td>
 </tr>